Willa Cather’s Ultimate New Mexico Book

 In 2007, The New York Times published an excellent article, entitled Entering the World of Willa Cather’s Archbishop, about the book’s connection to three pueblos in the area, beginning with Laguna Pueblo, right on Route 66.
-However, we chose to visit Isleta Pueblo because it was in more convenient proximity to Albuquerque, where we had just visited the Ernie Pyle Library.
-Read about the Ernie Pyle Library here: Ernie Pyle Library in New Mexico.
+However, we chose to visit Isleta Pueblo because it was in more convenient proximity to Albuquerque, where we had already visited the Ernie Pyle Library.
+(Read about the Ernie Pyle Library here: Ernie Pyle Library in New Mexico.)

 Once inside the pueblo grounds, photography is not allowed so we stored our cameras away as soon as we passed the entrance sign.
-Even if you are on the pueblo site and see no signs that prohibit photography, New Mexico residents will advise against photography of pueblos as a sign of respect.
+Even if you are on the pueblo site and see no signs that prohibit photography, New Mexico residents will strongly advise against photography of pueblos as a sign of respect.
 The Isleta Pueblo has a closely congregated population of a typical mid-size town, so it is unlikely that your activities at the site will go unnoticed.